Entrants must prepare FOUR contrasting arias from FOUR different operas from at least TWO musical periods and in at least TWO languages:

 Finalists (excluding place-getters): $1,000 each.
 Sponsored by Douglas Sutherland AM, Brian France AM & Philippa France.

 Eight Semi-Finalists (not selected for the Final): $500 each.
-Sponsored by the Sydney Eisteddfod Jubilee Fund.
+Sponsored by Michael Taylor and supplemented by Sydney Eisteddfod Jubilee Fund.

 Two Finalists, 30 years & under in age, will be invited to compete in the "2017 Fine Music Young Virtuoso State Final (Sunday August 27 at the Fine Music Performance Studio)".
 Please refer to the condition box below for more information.